angegar/angegar.github.io/docs/Kubernetes/kubernetes-wordpress/README.md

     ```
 > **Observations:**
 >
 > - New pods are created.
-> - We can create a pod auto scaller to trigger horizontal scale based on pod metrics.
+> - We can create a pod auto scaler to trigger horizontal scale based on pod metrics.

 # Deployment